-33. The Impact of Prior Distributions in Latent Class Analysis Models: Simulation and Application

-James P Clifton and Sarah Depaoli
+33. The Impact of Prior Distributions in Latent Class Analysis Models: Simulation and Application James P Clifton and Sarah Depaoli

 Latent class models have been shown to exhibit poor parameter recovery and low convergence rates under the traditional frequentist estimation approach, namely, maximum likelihood via the EM algorithm (see e.g., Tueller & Lubke, 2010).
 The Bayesian estimation framework may be a viable alternative for estimating latent class models--especially when categorical items are present and priors can be placed directly on the categorical item-thresholds.
 The current poster presents two studies involving Bayesian latent class analysis (LCA) with categorical items.
-The first study is a Monte Carlo investigation demonstrating that the frequentist framework and the Bayesian framework with diffuse (noninformative) priors were unable to properly recover the latent class proportions and many of the other model parameters (e.g., latent class item-thresholds); a substantive interpretation of the obtained results would lead to improper conclusions under the Bayesian framework produced accurate parameter recovery, indicating that this may be a more viable estimation approach for LCA models with categorical indicators.
+The first study is a Monte Carlo investigation demonstrating that the frequentist framework and the Bayesian framework with diffuse (noninformative) priors were unable to properly recover the latent class proportions and many of the other model parameters (e.g., latent class item-thresholds); a substantive interpretation of the obtained results would lead to improper conclusions under these estimation conditions.
+However, specifying informative priors and some types of weakly informative priors within the Bayesian framework produced accurate parameter recovery, indicating that this may be a more viable estimation approach for LCA models with categorical indicators.
 The second study presents an empirical example using the Youth Risk Behavior Surveillance System survey to illustrate the implementation and specification of priors through a substantive LCA example.
 The paper concludes with a general discussion surrounding the advantages of Bayesian estimation for LCA models.
 Suggestions for effectively implementing the Bayesian approach are also included.